English

 Grades: 11-12

 In this course, students will read a variety of fiction and non-fiction graphic narratives to become familiar with the historical development, literary format, and complex visual language of contemporary graphic novels.
-They will pay close attention to how graphic novels challenge their ways of organizing ideas and reading stories.
+They will pay close attention to the ways in which sequential multimodal art challenges how they experience narratives.
 A particular focus will be on texts that explore power, gender, identity, survival, resistance, hybridity, and joy.
 Students will respond to some of the questions of concern to the course in both analytical essays and creative projects.

 Jewish Literature